Mayurji/Mayurji/README.md

 ## Hi there !
 I am Mayur :)

-I'm a Machine Learning Engineer from India who loves writing articles and contributing to open source.
+I'm a Machine Learning Engineer who likes to work on deep learning for exploring how my graduation math works and understand the power of compute.

    * 👨💻 Currently working and growing my skillset in Machine Learning and Data Science.
    * 🤝 Open for collaborations regarding technical articles and Machine Learning projects.